Claim Your Free API KEY

 Demo Code Snippet: Calling the API in Python

-Here's a complete Python example using requests to call all endpoints.
+Here's a complete Python example using requests to call most endpoints.
 Install with pip install requests.

 import requests